-We’re calling it: if 2016 was the year of the #squad, 2017 is the year of the social butterfly.
-While having a super tight, exclusive group of friends means your social life is sorted, branching out and finding buddies that you have one to one connections with can serve you well when it comes to becoming more confident, learning about yourself, and discovering skills that will come in handy for future adult friendships.
+We’re calling it: while having a super tight, exclusive group of friends means your social life is sorted, branching out and finding buddies that you have one to one connections with can serve you well when it comes to becoming more confident, learning about yourself, and discovering skills that will come in handy for future adult friendships.

 Your gang of besties will share the same in joke over and over again, until it’s as familiar and comforting as your favourite cosy hoodie.
 But new friends will share different stories and ideas, broadening your horizons and showing you the world in a different way.
 Here’s what new friends can do for you – and what you can do for your friends!

 You might already be part of the sporty crowd, but if you’re a sweat dodger, you might think that you will never have anything in common with anyone who plays hockey at lunch for fun.
 Think again!
 People who are enthusiastic about a sport tend to be passionate about life in general, and more often than not, they’re desperate to show people why PE is so brilliant.
 They won’t mind if you’re lacking in coordination, and have a tendency to run away when you see a ball coming towards you.
 They will be able to show you a life-enhancing, energy-boosting side to sport that will inspire you, and you’ll be able to allow them to share their big love, which is even more fun than triple Games.

 It seems like 100 years and 100 high school movies since geeks were considered uncool.
 The geeks have inherited the earth, and smart people appreciate smart people.
 Nerdiness and a love of learning is what makes the world progress.